 The Testosterone Basics

 Testosterone is an anabolic sex steroid hormone, which is mainly released in Leydig cells of the testes (95%).
-Testosterone is not just a male hormone, women also produce it in the ovaries but of less magnitude.
+Testosterone is not just a male hormone, women also produce it in the ovaries but of less magnitude and help with their bodies health, also for woman there are other supplements like the best appetite suppressant pills for weight loss.
 Men have roughly about 10 times more testosterone than women.(1) Testosterone is derived from cholesterol, ”The mother of all steroids”.

 Testosterone is responsible for mens sexual characteristics: it stimulates the growth of penis and scrotum, increases growth of body and facial hair (which is otherwise highly genetically regulated; so little body hair doesn’t automatically mean low T), impacts an ability to put on muscle mass and lose fat and even affects the tone of the voice by strengthening vocal cords.